unicitynetwork/openclaw-unicity/README.md

 openclaw uniclaw init
 ```

-Creates a new wallet (if one doesn't exist), displays the public key and address, and mints the configured nametag. **Save the mnemonic** — it's shown only on first creation.
+Creates a new wallet (if one doesn't exist), displays the public key and address, and mints the configured nametag.
+The mnemonic is automatically saved to `~/.openclaw/unicity/mnemonic.txt` (owner-only permissions).

 ### Check status